Djokovic in limbo as lawyers battle over Australia entry ban | Sports-Games

 - Australia

-However, the move by the Australian government to block Djokovic's entry caused ructions between Canberra and Belgrade.
-Serbian President Aleksandar Vucic said on Twitter he had spoken with Djokovic, giving the reassurance "that the whole of Serbia is with him and that our bodies are doing everything to see that the harassment of the world's best tennis player is brought to an end immediately."
+But the subsequent move by the Australian government to block Djokovic's entry has caused ructions between Canberra and Belgrade.
+Serbian President Aleksandar Vucic said on Twitter he had spoken with Djokovic, giving the reassurance "that the whole of Serbia is with him and that our bodies are doing everything to see that the harassment of the world's best tennis player is brought to an end immediately".

 Morrison said he was aware that "representations have been made" by the Serbian embassy in Canberra and denied the claims of harassment.
-Morrison said it was an individual case and noted that Djokovic had garnered attention, a possible reference to his anti-vaccination comments and Instagram post.
-COURT HEARING
+'NOVAK IS SPARTACUS'

+Djokovic's father told media in Serbia that his son was ushered into an isolation room under police guard when he touched down at Melbourne's Tullamarine airport at about 11:30 p.m.
+(1230 GMT) on Wednesday after a 14-hour flight from Dubai.
+"They can incarcerate him tonight and shackle him tomorrow, but the truth is like water as it always finds its way," Srdjan Djokovic said, in comments quoted on the Telegraf newspaper's website.
+"Novak is the Spartacus of the new world that does not tolerate injustice, colonialism, and hypocrisy."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)